 Certification of CEO Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002
+Section as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002

 Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned certifies that, to the undersigned's knowledge, (1) this Annual Report of Capital City Bank Group, Inc. (the "Company") on Form 10-K for the year ended December 31, 2022, as filed with the Securities and Exchange Commission on the date hereof (this "Report"), fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934, as amended, and (2) the information contained in this Report fairly presents, in all material respects, the financial condition of the Company and its results of operations as of and for the periods covered therein.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, undersigned certifies that, to the undersigned's knowledge, (1) this Annual Report of Capital City Bank Group, Inc. (Gompany") on Form 10-K/A for the year ended December 31, 2022 as filed with the Securities and Exchange Commission the date hereof (this "Report"), fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934, amended, and (2) the information contained in this Report fairly presents, in all material respects, the financial condition of thempany and its results of operations as of and for the periods covered therein.

-/s/ William G. Smith, Jr. William G. Smith, Jr. Chairman, President and Chief Executive Officer
+/s/ William G. Smith, Jr. William G. Smith, Chairman, President aldef Executive Officer